Quick Answer

 TikTok for UK Tradespeople

 The catch is that TikTok's audience skews younger.
 A 22-year-old watching your plastering video isn't booking a full room skim this week.
 But they're sharing it, and their parents might be on TikTok too.
-The platform's UK 18+ user base has grown significantly into the 30-50 range, and that demographic is increasingly homeowner territory.
+The platform's UK 18+ user base has grown steadily into the 30-50 range, and that demographic is homeowner territory.

 Consistency is everything on TikTok.
 Post three to five times per week and the algorithm rewards you.
 Post sporadically and it ignores you.
 The content format is simple: show the work, add some personality, keep it under 60 seconds.
 You don't need fancy equipment, a phone propped up on a paint tin will do.